finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

     api_instance = lusid.PortfolioGroupsApi(api_client)
     scope = 'scope_example' # str | The scope of the portfolio group to expand. code = 'code_example' # str | The code of the portfolio group to expand.
-Together with the scope this uniquely identifies the portfolio              group to expand. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to expand the portfolio group.
+Together with the scope this uniquely identifies the portfolio              group to expand. effective_at = '2013-10-20T19:20:30+01:00' # datetime | The effective datetime at which to expand the portfolio group.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to expand the portfolio group.
 Defaults to return the latest version of each portfolio in the group if not specified. (optional) property_filter = ['property_filter_example'] # list[str] | The restricted list of property keys from the \"Portfolio\" domain which will be decorated onto each portfolio.
 These take the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\". (optional)